General Frameworks for Conditional Two-Sample Testing: Approach via Density Ratio Estimation

+Assuming $r_X$ is known (or accurately estimated), this principle naturally extends to marginal two-sample testing.
+Let $V^{(j)} := (X^{(j)},Y^{(j)})$ for $j \in \{1, 2\}$.
+For basic test statistics, such as mean comparison or rank sum statistics, one can simply reweight the transformed samples from the second distribution by $r_X(X^{(2)})$.
+Notably, the recent approach by \citet{hu2024two} can be interpreted through this lens of importance-weighted rank sum statistics.
+Such importance-weighted statistics admit standard Gaussian calibration and are detailed in Appendix~\ref{sec:importance_weighted_statistics}.
+Below, we turn to two more involved examples.

-\begin{example} \normalfont \textbf{(Classifier-based approach)} Let $\mathcal{H}$ be a class of classifiers.
-Given a binary classifier $h: \mathcal{X} \times \mathcal{Y} \mapsto \{1,2\}$ where $h \in \mathcal{H}$, $\ell: \mathbb{R} \times \{1,2\} \mapsto \mathbb{R}$ is a loss function that measures the difference between the predicted value and the true output.
+\begin{example}[Classifier-based approach] \normalfont Let $\mathcal{H}$ be a class of binary classifiers $h: \mathcal{X} \times \mathcal{Y} \to \{1,2\}$ and let $\ell: \{1,2\} \times \{1,2\} \to \mathbb{R}$ be a loss function that penalizes incorrect predictions.
 The core idea behind classifier-based two-sample tests~\citep{lopez2017revisiting,kim2021classification,hediger2022use} is that when the null hypothesis of equality of distributions is true, any classifier will return a random guess.
-On the other hand, when two distributions are significantly different, the accuracy of a reasonable classifier would be greater than chance level.
-Therefore, empirical classification accuracy can serve as an effective test statistic.
-However, since we do not observe a sample from $f_{XY}$ but a sample from $f_{YX}^{(2)}$, we need to take this into consideration when we train a classifier.
+On the other hand, when two distributions are significantly different, the accuracy of a reasonable classifier exceeds chance level.
+Therefore, empirical classification accuracy serves as an effective test statistic.
+However, since we do not observe a sample from $f_{XY}$ but a sample from $f_{XY}^{(2)}$, we must account for this discrepancy when training the classifier.
 Specifically, we compute a classifier

-and use the empirical classification accuracy of $\widehat{h}$, again corrected by the density ratio, as our test statistic.
-When training and testing are performed on independent datasets, the asymptotic null distribution of the classification accuracy is approximately Gaussian~\citep{kim2021classification,hediger2022use}; thereby the critical value can be determined based on this Gaussian approximation.
-We provide a detailed analysis of this approach in \Cref{Section: Classifier-based Approach}, and present numerical results in \Cref{Section: Numerical Experiments}. \end{example}
+and use the empirical classification accuracy of $\widehat{h}$, similarly weighted by the density ratio, as our test statistic.
+We analyze this in detail in \Cref{Section: Classifier-based Approach}. \end{example}

-\begin{example} \normalfont \textbf{(Kernel MMD)} The last example is a kernel MMD statistic~\citep{gretton2012kernel}.
-Given a kernel $k$, the population MMD compares the kernel mean embeddings of two distributions with density functions $f_{YX}^{(1)}$ and $f_{YX}$, respectively.
-In a kernel form, the squared MMD can be written as
+\begin{example}[Kernel MMD] \normalfont The second example is a kernel MMD statistic~\citep{gretton2012kernel}.
+Given a kernel $k$, the population MMD compares the kernel mean embeddings of two distributions with density functions $f_{XY}^{(1)}$ and $f_{XY}$, respectively.
+In kernel form, the squared MMD can be written as

-where the bias is corrected via importance weighting.
-The squared MMD can be estimated as